 School boards have a fiduciary duty to taxpayers and are responsible for how public money is spent.
 That includes approving contracts and understanding exactly what they are paying for.

-The lack of awareness and understanding of the contractual arrangements with the Inland Personnel Council (IPC) raises serious concerns about whether that oversight is actually occurring—or whether governing boards have ceded that responsibility to county superintendents, district staff, and even vendors who are influencing where public funds go.
+The lack of awareness and understanding of the contractual arrangements with the Inland Personnel Council (IPC) raises serious concerns about whether that oversight is actually occurring—or whether governing boards have ceded that responsibility to county superintendents, district staff, and even vendors involved in providing and administering services funded through public expenditures.

 Elected officials represent the public—not employees or vendors—and are entrusted to use public funds wisely and respectfully.
 Public records showing employees staying at high-end resorts at approximately $350 per night for IPC conferences which include “Attorney Time and Cocktail Hour.”
-These expenditures deserve closer scrutiny by board members as they may constitute inappropriate expenses and the potential misuse of taxpayer funds.
+These expenditures deserve closer scrutiny by board members to determine whether public funds are being spent in a manner consistent with appropriate fiscal oversight and public benefit.

 School board members cannot claim complete ignorance.
 IPC membership dues are paid every six months, and IPC is often established as a vendor in district accounting systems, indicating that district staff are aware of these recurring expenditures.
 If that information has not been clearly communicated to governing boards, it reflects a breakdown in communication—and a failure of board oversight of its employees.